data-readiness/data-readiness/bandb.md

 * entity disambiguation, record linkage, duplicate detection
 * anomaly detection
 * sanity checks on the use of physical units (if used)
 * data representation (vectorizing, word embeddings etc)?
-Or does this come in Band A.
+Or does this come in Grade A.
+* Availability in a commonly usable format (e.g. json, RDF etc).

 ## Examples